zaszi/rust-template/README.md

 1. Update `Cargo.toml` with the correct information for your project.
 1. Change the name inside the `LICENSE.md` file, or replace with a license of your choice.
 1. Update this `README.md` and `README_WEB.md` (do not forget to replace URLs).
+1. Update the `CHANGELOG` as you add to your project.

 ## Building